home-assistant/home-assistant.io/source/more-info/unsupported/dbus.markdown

 ## The issue

-D-Bus is at how the Supervisor can do most of the communication with the host, without this multiple things that the Supervisor needs to do will fail.
+D-Bus is how the Supervisor does most of the communication with the host, without this multiple things that the Supervisor needs to do will fail.

 ## The solution